Brita vs. RO: Compare Costs, Filtration & Choose the Best

 Winner: Both the Brita and Reverse Osmosis filter

-Remineralize your water
+Remineralize your RO water

 Learn More

-Ideal Use Case
+Brita vs. RO: Ideal Use Case

 Brita Filter

-Brita Filters are best for improving the taste and odor of tap water, effectively removing chlorine and some heavy metals like lead and mercury.
+Brita filters are best for improving the taste and odor of tap water, effectively removing chlorine and some heavy metals like lead and mercury.
 They are ideal for households with minor contaminant concerns, offering a convenient and affordable solution for better-tasting drinking water.

 They require minimal maintenance and are easy to use, making them suitable for everyday consumption.
 But, they are not effective against fluoride, nitrates, or microbiological contaminants, so they may not be the best choice if these are present in the water supply.